Anemll/Anemll/README.md

 ANEMLL (pronounced like "animal") is an open-source project focused on accelerating the porting of Large Language Models (LLMs) to tensor processors, starting with the Apple Neural Engine (ANE).

-## 🚀 Version 0.3.3 Alpha Release - Initial Support for QWEN 3 Architecture
+## 🚀 Version 0.3.3 Alpha Release - Initial Support for QWEN 3 & QWEN 2.5 Architecture

 ### 🆕 **New Features**
 - **QWEN 3 Architecture Support**: Added support for Qwen3-0.6B and Qwen3-4B models with custom converter optimizations
+- **QWEN 2.5 Architecture Support**: Added support for Qwen2.5-0.5B-Instruct and other Qwen 2.5 variants
 - **Streamlined Installation**: One-command setup with automatic virtual environment detection
 - **Automated Testing Framework**: End-to-end validation scripts for conversion and inference workflows
 - **Enhanced Developer Experience**: Improved error handling, better feedback, and simplified testing